Oxford Biomedica (LON:OXB) Rating Reiterated by Peel Hunt

-Oxford Biomedica (LON:OXB)‘s stock had its “buy” rating reissued by analysts at Peel Hunt in a research note issued to investors on Tuesday, Digital Look reports.
-They currently have a GBX 2,150 ($28.09) target price on the biopharmaceutical company’s stock.
-Peel Hunt’s price target would indicate a potential upside of 42.20% from the company’s previous close.
+Oxford Biomedica (LON:OXB)‘s stock had its “buy” rating reaffirmed by equities research analysts at Peel Hunt in a research note issued to investors on Tuesday, LSE.Co.UK reports.
+They presently have a GBX 2,150 ($28.09) price target on the biopharmaceutical company’s stock.
+Peel Hunt’s price objective suggests a potential upside of 42.20% from the stock’s previous close.

+Separately, Peel Hunt restated a “buy” rating and set a GBX 2,150 ($28.09) price target on shares of Oxford Biomedica in a research note on Tuesday.

 Oxford Biomedica plc, a biopharmaceutical company, engages in the research, development, and bioprocessing of lentiviral vector and cell therapy products for the treatment of various diseases in Europe and internationally.
 The company operates in two segments, Platform and Product.
 Its LentiVector platform technology integrates genes into non-dividing cells, including neurons in the brain and retinal cells in the eye, as well as accommodates multiple therapeutic genes.